 Our core teaching team are able to teach English Language and Literature, Maths, Science, ICT, Personal, Social and Health Education, Art, Careers Education and Employability, Food Technology Religious Education and Photography.
 We also use a selected bank of peripatetic teachers to offer subject specialism to those pupils who are too unwell to access the teaching bases, and who may live in geographically isolated areas.

 You can find details of last year’s GCSE results and an analysis of our performance overall here.

 Alongside core subjects, we work with other agencies to provide ‘enrichment’ in our curriculum.
-We have a weekly music session provided by Northamptonshire Music and Performing Arts Trust, use local leisure centres to provide an appropriate ‘active’ curriculum, and have external visits to a variety of locations.
+We have a weekly music session provided by Northamptonshire Music and Performing Arts Trust and have external visits to a variety of locations.
 We also use grants to bring in artists to undertake projects or use other facilities to provide activities such as pottery and poetry.

 Some examples of these projects are ‘Voices of the Fire’.
 This was a joint project with Northamptonshire Libraries Service and gave the opportunity for a group of year 10 & 11 pupils to experience many different art forms and experiences.
 These included drama, contemporary dance, hip-hop, graffiti art, poetry and photography without a camera.
 You can see some examples of the photographs produced following our trip to London above and listen to it here:

 Summary of our curriculum offer :- Download